 How to store Basil to extend its shelf life?

-The best way to keep basil fresh is to cut off the tips of the stems and place them in a glass of water (about 1" deep) and cover the top of the glass with a plastic bag.
+The best way to keep basil fresh is to cut off the tips of the stems and place them in a glass of water (about 1" deep) and cover the top of the glass loosely with a plastic bag.
 Change the water when it begins to get cloudy.
-The basil will keep fresh longer like this on the shelf then in the refrigerator where it will quickly turn black.
+The basil will keep fresh like this longer if left on the shelf than in the refrigerator where it will quickly turn black.